 Scoring criteria weights explained

-Put simply, the weight adjusts the contribution of this scoring criteria to the total score by acting as a multiplier.
-Weighted scores are calculated as score x weight.
-By adding a higher or lower weight value than the default of one, the criteria will play a larger or smaller part in the reviewing.
+By assigning a higher or lower weight than the default of one, the criterion plays a larger or smaller part in reviewing.

 Score title Max score Weight Total value